 There really is not a high amount of calcium in milk and there are much better sources.
 There is actually more calcium in leafy greens then there is in dairy.
 Nuts and seeds are another excellent source of calcium besides it also has fat which helps absorption.
 Many people are under the assumption drinking low- or no-fat milk is good but it leads to low absorption of calcium.
 Sardines is another excellent source of calcium.
 Dairy is acidic and vegetables are alkaline so another plus for eating vegetables over dairy for calcium.
 Plus, because dairy is acidic your body naturally aims to neutralize the body and will take calcium from your bones.
 Much contrary to many beliefs about dairy for preventing osteoporosis.
 Studies show vitamin D is better for your bones than calcium.

-For me, I don’t drink milk or eat yogurt.
-But I do eat grass-fed butter, ghee (which his actually dairy free anyhow but I mention it as a butter alternative as it also has a lot of healing properties) and occasionally eat cheese.
+For me, I don’t drink milk or eat yogurt for quite a number of years.
+But I do eat grass-fed butter, ghee (which his actually dairy free but I mention it as a butter alternative as it also has a lot of healing properties) and occasionally eat cheese.
 When I do eat cheese, my joints are inflamed and my face breaks out – so I always regret it.
+It also causes me digestive distress and bloating.
 It has caused me more harm than good so I stay away for the most part.
+I seem to be okay with grass-fed butter on occasion or at least I think so.
+Even with all the negative side affects it has been the hardest for me to 100% give up.
+I try not to focus on it honestly and it works for the most part.

 Now, that’s not to say you will have the same issues.
-Some tolerate dairy well but I’d source your dairy from grass-fed/organic cows at the very least.
-And, if you are able to source raw dairy from a reputable farmer that would be your best source to reap the beneficial nutrients.
+Some tolerate dairy well but I’d source your dairy from grass-fed cows at the very least.
+And, if you are able to get raw dairy from a reputable farmer/source that would be your best option to reap the beneficial nutrients.

-Cows that are raised on pasture and eat grass have a different nutrient profile than cows that are eating grain.
-Grass-fed/finished cows have more more Omega-3 fatty acids and up to 500% more Conjugated Linoleic Acid.
+Cows that are raised on pasture and eat grass have a different nutrient profile than cows that are eating grain (which actually makes them sick which is why they need to give them antibiotics).
+Grass-fed/grass-finished cows have more more Omega-3 fatty acids and up to 500% more Conjugated Linoleic Acid.
 The omega-3 to 6 ratio in grass-fed cows is perfect.
 Grain-fed/conventional raised cows omega-6 ratio to omega-3 ratio is about 20 to 1.
-Their much higher ratio in omega-6 makes it very inflammatory to our bodies.
-Not to mention all the antibiotics they are fed to keep them from getting sick due to eating grain.
-All this is present in dairy just as much as in the meat.
+The much higher ratio in omega-6 creates inflammation.
+And if the cow is eating antibiotics so are you causing disruption to your microbiome.
+This is the same for eating conventional beef vs. grass-fed.